FabienC97/python_webapp/README.md

-The recommendations are based on a 5000 movies dataset, available here : https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata It was generated based on The Movie Database website, we kindly we would like to thank the team for providing us with this aggregated data and an API that enables us to retrieve other data, such as the film image, this has enabled us to achieve better visual results.
+The recommendations are based on a 5000 movies dataset, available here : https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata You need to download the file tmbd_5000_credits.csv due to his size

+It was generated based on The Movie Database website, we kindly we would like to thank the team for providing us with this aggregated data and an API that enables us to retrieve other data, such as the film image, this has enabled us to achieve better visual results.